Skip to main content

 " A warrior's wife always encourages him to fight.
 She does not fear death.
 Be the wife of a warrior"

-" shhh.... enough talking about deaths for a day! let's enjoy the time we have together before the war shall we?"
+" Shh.... enough talking about deaths for a day!
+Let's enjoy the time we have together before the war, shall we?"

 " Tomorrow I want to see Dwarka. "

-" Yes I will seek Mother's permission and take you out, I l show you what I can do with the arrow...
+" Yes, I will seek Mother's permission and take you out, I will show you what I can do with the arrow...
 Now enough worries..."

-That night the teenage kids became man and wife.
-A sixteen-year-old boy and his fifteen-year-old bride, who had a life ahead filled with dreams and aspirations matured just a week into their marriage.
-Their thoughts and fears, bravery and ideology made them great at that little age.
+That night, the teenage kids became man and wife.
+A sixteen-year-old boy and his fifteen-year-old bride, who had a life ahead filled with dreams and aspirations, matured just a week into their marriage.
+Their thoughts and fears, bravery and ideology made them great at a young age.
 Myths made them immortal.
 History witnessed their sacrifices.
-Abhimanyu and Uttara become immortal through sacrifices and bravery on the battlefield and off it, in the biggest family feud in history witnessed.
+Abhimanyu and Uttara become immortal through sacrifices and bravery on the battlefield and off it, in the biggest family feud in history.

 This is a story of fiction with no resemblance to the scenes in the pictures or the real portions of the epic.
 It is a story written in an attempt to prove the greatness of this teenage couple in the epic